Install MongoDB on Red Hat Enterprise, CentOS, Fedora, or Amazon Linux¶

 You must configure SELinux to allow MongoDB to start on Fedora systems.
 Administrators have two options:

 The MongoDB instance stores its data files in /var/lib/mongo and its log files in /var/log/mongo, and runs using the mongod user account.
-If you change the user that runs the MongoDB process, you must modify the access control rights to the /var/lib/mongo and /var/log/mongo directories.
+If you change the user that runs the MongoDB process, you must modify the access control rights to the /var/lib/mongodb and /var/log/mongodb directories.

 Verify that MongoDB has started successfully¶